Even though Synthroid and Levothyroxine contain the same active ingredient, they may not be tolerated equally among all patients.

 Not necessarily, but it never hurts to be informed and educated on the topic.

-There are also other conditions which may cause you to consider altering your medication and I've included a list below:
+There are also other conditions that may cause you to consider altering your medication and I’ve included a list below:

 - #1.
 If you are simply not responding to your current medication

 - #2.
 If you have a “normal” TSH but still remain symptomatic